spyder-ide/spyder-docs/doc/call-for-help.rst

 Spyder Google Group
 ~~~~~~~~~~~~~~~~~~~~

-Our `Google Group`_ is great for your more help-related questions, particularly those you aren't sure are a full-on Spyder issue.
+Our `Google Group`_ is great for help-related questions, particularly those you aren't sure are a full-on Spyder issue.

 .. _Google Group: https://groups.google.com/group/spyderlib